I have been experimenting a lot with spelt flour in my baking recipes. In every recipe I’ve tried so far, spelt has worked amazingly.

 Spelt is way less over-processed in comparison to white & plain flours.
 And you will find that most breaded products on the supermarket shelves are so heavily processed and full of unnecessary preservatives.

-You can make your own bread using organic white flours, but there are even arguments to suggest that the flours themselves are over -processed.
+You can make your own bread using organic white flour, but there are even arguments to suggest that the flours themselves are over-processed.

 If you are like me and you struggle with gluten products (not celiacs though – you should definitely still avoid spelt!), then spelt is easier on your tummy.
 My theory is that spelt is an ancient grain and hasn’t been tampered with in the same way that white flours have.
 This means that it is in its natural form.